When's the best time to go to Australia?

-Flights are cheaper from mid-April until late June, a good time to be in the north but not elsewhere as this is autumn time.
-Prices peak in the run up to Christmas and note that flying over Christmas Day and New Year’s Eve can mean very good savings.
-Deals pop up year round but the start of the year is generally a good time to look.
+Flights are cheaper from mid-April until late June, which is a good time to be in the north of the country.
+Prices peak in the run up to Christmas, but flying over Christmas Day and New Year’s Eve can mean you'll get a very good deal.
+Offers pop up all year round, but the start of the year is generally a good time to start looking.

 How long is the flight to Australia?